Four color theorem: Formulation

 In this map, the two regions labeled A belong to the same country.
-If we wanted those regions to receive the same color, then five colors would be required, since the two A regions together are adjacent to four other regions, each of which is adjacent to all the others.
-Forcing two separate regions to have the same color can be modelled by adding a 'handle' joining them outside the plane.
+If we want those regions to receive the same color, then five colors are required, since the two A regions together are adjacent to four other regions, each of which is adjacent to every other.

-Such construction makes the problem equivalent to coloring a map on a torus (a surface of genus 1), which requires up to 7 colors for an arbitrary map.

-A similar construction also applies if a single color is used for multiple disjoint areas, as for bodies of water on real maps, or there are more countries with disjoint territories.
-In such cases more colors might be required with a growing genus of a resulting surface.
-(See the section Generalizations below.)

 A simpler statement of the theorem uses graph theory.
 The set of regions of a map can be represented more abstractly as an undirected graph that has a vertex for each region and an edge for every pair of regions that share a boundary segment.
 This graph is planar: it can be drawn in the plane without crossings by placing each vertex at an arbitrarily chosen location within the region to which it corresponds, and by drawing the edges as curves without crossings that lead from one region's vertex, across a shared boundary segment, to an adjacent region's vertex.
-Conversely any planar graph can be formed from a map in this way.
-In graph-theoretic terminology, the four-color theorem states that the vertices of every planar graph can be colored with at most four colors so that no two adjacent vertices receive the same color, or for short:

-Every planar graph is four-colorable.
+Conversely, any planar graph can be formed from a map in this way.
+In graph-theoretic terminology, the four-color theorem states that the vertices of every planar graph can be colored with at most four colors so that no two adjacent vertices receive the same color, or for short: every planar graph is four-colorable.